Joint J.D./LL.M. in Taxation

 The J.D./LL.M. joint degree program in Taxation enables Georgetown students and students from other accredited U.S. law schools to earn a J.D. degree and an LL.M. in Taxation in a total of seven full-time semesters.

 The requirements of the Tax LL.M. degree for joint degree students are the same as for students who matriculate in Georgetown’s LL.M. program after completing their J.D. degree – namely, 24 academic credits, of which 20 credits must be in eligible tax-related courses.
-Among the 20 credits of eligible tax-related courses, students must complete the following: (1) Income Tax Accounting, and (2) Taxation II or Corporate Income Tax Law I. However, joint degree students are able to complete the LL.M. requirements in one semester rather than two, because the program permits them to count 12 credits in tax courses both toward their J.D. degree and toward their LL.M. degree.
+Among the 20 credits of eligible tax-related courses, students must complete the following: (1) Income Tax Accounting; (2) Taxation II or Corporate Income Tax Law I; and (3) Demystifying Finance.
+However, joint degree students are able to complete the LL.M. requirements in one semester rather than two, because the program permits them to count 12 credits in tax courses both toward their J.D. degree and toward their LL.M. degree.

 Students apply to the J.D./LL.M. joint degree program at the end of their second year.
 During the J.D. phase of the program, joint degree students must take 12 credits in qualifying tax courses, and these courses will count toward their J.D. degree and toward their Tax LL.M. degree.
 For this purpose, “qualifying tax courses” means all courses (including J.D.-level courses) that are listed in the Course Schedule as counting towards the specialization requirement for the Tax LL.M. degree.
 Taxation I, which is a prerequisite to matriculation in the Tax LL.M. program, cannot be included among the credits thus counted.